Today we’ll complete the shoulder volume series.

 You can do most of these exercises either with dumbbells, a cable or even using machines.

-If we refer back to what I’ve said earlier, the same will be true for this aspect.
+If we refer back to what I’ve said earlier, the same will be true here.

 The more pulling exercises you do, the less rear delt isolation you’ll need to do.

-This is important because the abovementioned exercises are solely isolation exercises.
+This is important because the abovementioned exercises are sole of isolating nature.

 I excluded normal pulling exercises (e.g. rows, pull-ups) because they build up your foundation on top of which you add certain isolation movements.